rastaehli/mkr-paper/mkr.md

 If we can construct an X-Service we can give this service HA-fault-tolerant, secured, rate-limited, highly-available, auditable and other extra-functional behavior with composable filters.
 The plans for these filters include the service as a dependency and add additional resources and configuration to yeild better service quality.

+Remotely-callable:  add connection to network infrastructure to handle upcalls to the component and return responses via a given protocol. add remote proxy adapter to handler remoter protocol at the client.
+This is a two-step composition: the construction of a remotely callable service is independent of the existence and construction of the client-side proxy.
+We can view the client proxy as part of the remote service or part of the client, it doesn't really matter since the client operates fine without the proxy so long as it does not call it and the service operates fine without being called by the client.
 HA-fault-tolerant: add monitors, failover and retry logic to reduce the chance of system errors returned to the client.
 secured: add client authentication and permission checks to reduce the chance of unauthorized access to protected operations and information.
 rate-limited: add rate monitoring and limit-exceeded responses to protect response times for clients that adhere to SLA limits.